Research Program Description

-These are bimonthly meetings where GIM Section fellows and faculty present various stages of their research projects for critical review.
-This is an opportunity to present your own research-in-progress or critically review the presentations by GIM faculty, staff and fellows (either at the conceptual, design, data collection, or analysis phase) to a diverse group of researchers for the purpose of discussing specific problems and questions.
-The Department of Family Medicine conducts weekly Research-In-Progress meetings where fellows and faculty discuss research progress.
+Each department conducts Research-In-Progress meetings where fellows and faculty present various stages of their research projects for critical review.
+This is an opportunity to present your own research-in-progress or critically review the presentations by faculty, staff and fellows (either at the conceptual, design, data collection, or analysis phase) to a diverse group of researchers for the purpose of discussing specific problems and questions.

 - FELLOWS REPORT:

-This monthly research-in-progress is an opportunity for each fellow to present their own research, in any phase, to their peers.
-Four fellows present at each meeting.
+This research-in-progress is an opportunity for each fellow to present their own research, in any phase, to their peers.
+Two fellows present at each meeting.
 The seminar is designed to help nurture the fellow’s research during each of its phases.
-It complements the GIM Section’s Research-In-Progress Seminar, described above.
+It complements the departmental Research-In-Progress Seminar, described above.

 - ACADEMIC SEMINAR:

 The monthly Academic Seminars cover selected topics that relate to the fellows’ future academic career including grant writing, writing an abstract, presenting an abstract, presenting a poster, writing a manuscript, attending a national conference, networking, resume writing, and academic primary care careers.